Department of Undergraduate Theology

 MILD-466 Ministry of the Spirit/Church 3 Credits

 A philosophical, historical and theological study of the third person of the Trinity.
 This course places special emphasis on the Spirit's empowerment for the church's mission and ministry.
-(School for Professional Studies Course).
+(Professional Education Course)

 Terms Typically Offered: Spring and Summer.